© 2009-2022 – BACKPACKERBOY

 To apply a seam sealant, first stuff your backpack so the seams and stitching are fully exposed.
 Cover all stitch holes with a good-quality, silicone sealant and allow to dry for at least 24-hours.
 Take extra care when applying sealant around buckles as zippers as this stuff can be pretty tough to get off and you do not want to risk glueing yourself out of your backpack!

-After these two steps, you should be well underway to protect your backpack come rain or shine.
+After these two steps, you should be well underway to a waterproof backpack come rain or shine.

 Protecting the shell of your backpack may not be enough, especially if embarking on a more adventurous trip involving kayaking or white water rafting.
 Liners go inside your backpack before you start packing, and are a great way to add an extra level of protection to your kit if you know there’s a high chance of the weather getting wet and wild.